 Riprap (Class I, II, and III)

 Specific gravity (AASHTO T 85) 2.40 min.

 Absorption (AASHTO T 85) 4.0% max

 Los Angeles abrasion (ASTM C535) 50% max

 Gradation (Optical Granulometry) Table 701-22

-Soundness of aggregate using sodium sulfate 12% loss max

-(AASHTO T 104) 12 /0 1033 IIIax
+Soundness of aggregate using sodium sulfate (AASHTO T 104)

 The longest dimension (length) of each stone is no longer than 3 times the

-shortest dimension (width) of stone.
+The longest dimension (length) of each stone is no longer than 3 times the shortest dimension (width) of stone.

-Obtain riprap from sources in accordance with Section $\underline{106}$ requirements to produce material in accordance with Subsection $\underline{701.06}$ .
+Obtain riprap from sources in accordance with Section $\underline{106}$ requirements to produce material in accordance with Subsection $\underline{701.06}$.
 Each material source proposed for use as riprap is subject to approval prior to placement.
 If the riprap source is approved, it may be limited to certain areas, layers, or locations within the source.
 Approval of the source does not preclude the Department from retesting the material once it is delivered to the project.